COLLEGIATE ADVOCACY RESEARCH & DEBATE

 Committed to training future advocates through evidence, analysis, communication, and community.

 Scroll Down to Learn More

-“Pacific Northwest Debate” is an intercollegiate debate format rooted in evidence and advocacy, yet accessible, realistic, and enriching for a diversity of college students.
+Collegiate Advocacy, Research, and Debate is both an organization for intercollegiate debate programs and a format of competitive debate rooted in evidence and advocacy, yet accessible, realistic, and enriching for a diversity of college students.
 The format is particularly geared for college students with limited prior debate experience.
-PNW Debate has four major educational goals.
+CARD has four major educational goals.

 Topic Rotation & Article Packet

-We feature two topics per school year (Fall and Spring) and an article packet constructed by participating students.
-Consisting of a variety of scholarly and topical sources, the article packet is the sole source of quoted evidence in debates.
-The packet is also expanded and revised throughout the topic cycle as participants’ arguments evolve.
+We feature two topics per school year (Fall and Spring) and an article library constructed by participating programs.
+Consisting of a variety of scholarly and topical sources, the article library is the sole source of quoted evidence in debates.
+The library is also expanded and revised throughout the topic cycle as participants’ arguments evolve.

 90 Minute Debates

 From the release of the pairing to the oral critique, rounds last 1 and a half hours.
 All students deliver a 6-minute constructive, 4-minute rebuttal, and a 2-minute cross-examination period (both asking and answering questions).
 Pre-round disclosure and assistance from coaches is encouraged and each round concludes with a decision and critique delivered by the critic.

 CARD tournaments stress the importance of a humane and realistic schedule.
 Hosts are encouraged to offer 5-6 preliminary rounds and 1-2 elimination rounds, limit total event time to one and a half days, and reserve time for community bonding, relaxation, and sometimes even homework.